astroartics/Msc_Project_2025/Getting_minors/README.md

-## This file contains the codes for getting minors
+## This file contains the codes for getting minors from a nxn matrix.